harishconti/heal-log/README.md

 #### `POST /api/sync/push`

-Pushes local changes to the server.
+Pushes local changes to the server..